sara-sabr/ITStrategy/_posts/en/2020-10-27-cio-digital-transformation.md

 On April 1, 2020, [Treasury Board's (TB) Policy on Service and Digital](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32603) came into effect which serves "_as an integrated set of rules that articulate how Government of Canada organizations manage service delivery, information and data, information technology, and cyber security in the digital era_".
 The Policy supports the [mandate of the Minister for Digital Government](https://pm.gc.ca/en/mandate-letters/2019/12/13/minister-digital-government-mandate-letter) and is guided by a commitment to the guiding principles and best practices of the [Government of Canada Digital Standards](https://www.canada.ca/en/government/system/digital-government/government-canada-digital-standards.html).

-As the Policy's requirements target Deputy Heads, we look at its associated [Directive](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32601) for requirements targeting the senior officials designated to be responsible for leading particular functions (i.e. CIO, Service, and Cyber Security).
+As the Policy's requirements target Deputy Heads, we look at its associated [Directive](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32601) for requirements targeting the senior officials designated to be responsible for leading particular functions (i.e. IM/IT, Service, and Cyber Security).
 Here are some statistics the IT Strategy team did ([link to source data](/assets/files/Policy_on_service_and_digital_analysis.xlsx)):

 <table>
   <tr>